dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 .. figure:: figure/checks_pass_no_conflicts.png

-There are three merge methods to choose from:
+There are three merge methods to choose from.
+It is recommended to use:

-* **Create a merge commit**
-* **Squash and merge** (Our METplus team usually selects this because all of the merge request’s commits are combined into one and a clean history is retained.)
+**Squash and merge** (The METplus team usually selects this because all of the merge request’s commits are combined into one and a clean history is retained.)
+Click on the merge method.
-* **Rebase and merge**

-Click on the chosen merge method.

-After merging, the reviewer should check the pull request creator’s comments on whether to delete the feature branch from GitHub or leave it in place.
+After merging, the reviewer should notify the requestor the testing and merging are complete.
+The requestor can then decide to delete the feature branch from GitHub or leave it in place.

 .. figure:: figure/delete_branch.png

-If the reviewer should delete the “compare” branch, the “Delete branch” button should be selected.
+If the requestor should delete the “compare” branch, the “Delete branch” button should be selected.